 How To Repair Deep Tire Ruts In Mud

-In this next example you can see that either a light truck or mid-sized car went off the curb and found a soft area in the dirt.
+In this next example, you can see that either a light truck or a mid-sized car went off the curb and found a soft area in the dirt.

 This is going to take a bit more muscle to get back to level.
 You will still want to use a tamper but you will also most likely need to put down a bag or two of sand or dig up another area of your lawn that is hidden or has excess dirt and use that to fill in the void.

-Once you have it level you can either seed the area out put down a square or two of the sod of your choice.
+Once you have it level, you can either seed the area or put down a square or two of the sod of your choice.
+Here are some tips on establishing a lawn from sod.

 What Are Typically The Costs To Fix Ruts In Your Yard?

-If the damage is really bad then you can expect the costs to be really bad as well.
-Compared to doing it yourself and letting the grass grow back in.
+If the damage is really bad, then you can expect the costs to be high as well, compared to doing it yourself and letting the grass grow back.
 Look at this example…

-…just imagine that this is your front lawn or swale area.
+Just imagine that this is your front lawn or swale area.
 I’ve seen this a few times in sub-divisions and more times in rural areas.
-This is major tire rut damage and if you don’t have a commercial grade steamroller then you’ll probably be calling a contractor to come out and do the leveling and repair.
+This is major tire rut damage and if you don’t have a commercial-grade roller, then you’ll probably be calling a contractor to come out and do the leveling and repair.

-If you want them to fess up and actually pay for the damage it’s probably not the best tactic to give them a lashing.
-I would think most neighbors would own up to the mess and pay for it but in the rare occasion where you have someone refusing to fix it then there may not be much you can do legally.
-Unless you have them on video actually showing them doing the damage, then you can file a police report.
+I would think most neighbors would own up to the mess and pay for it but in the rare occasion where you have someone refusing to fix it, then there may not be much you can do legally.
+Unless you have them on video showing them doing the damage, then you can file a police report.

 How To Keep Cars From Parking On My Lawn?